selym3/complexmos/README.md

 # complexmos

-complex function graphing calculator built with Dear ImGui
+Complex function graphing calculator built with Dear ImGui

-## Plots
+## Plotting Modes

 There are two visualizers for complex functions.
+Each visualizer uses the function specified by `f(z) =` in the settings widget.

+### Color Plot

 ![color plot](images/color-plot.png)

 The color plot mode will treat points on the graph as complex numbers and plug them into the complex function specified by `f` in the settings widget.
 The magntiude and argument of the output of `f(z)` will be plotted as a color by using the `HSV` color format, where the argument is the hue and the magnitude is the value (colors are always fully saturated).

 The `max magntiude` settings can scale down the brightness of the graph.

+### Graph

 ![graph](images/graph.png)